dreamind/ix/lectures/javascript/introduction.md

-Part B: Interactive Web Applications using JavaScript
+# Interactive Web Applications using JavaScript

 JavaScript is one of the technologies most commonly used to develop Rich Internet Applications.
 It allows client-side (browser-based) scripting capability, which provides more engaging and interactive web pages.
 On the other hand, server side scripting frameworks--such as ASP, PHP, and Python--generate HTML codes in the server side and the generated codes form the web page that you see in the browser.
 No further changes to page can be done using this method from the server side (see the figure below).